 IISc, Bangalore is a research university, where people are inducted on the basis of their research potential.
 Nobody looks at whether you have done teaching in the past.
 TIFR, Mumbai is a deemed university.
 Once again, the teaching abilities are not taken into consideration.
 In a traditional university, they will asses you as a teacher first.
 Research has to happen side by side.
 But there is no condition imposed on you, that if you do not generate research for 12 months, your probation will not be continued.

-- Panjab University ranked no. 1 in country — again
+- Panjab University ranked 130 in Emerging Economies University Rankings

 Then how does one explain the citation impact?
 PU has a citation impact of 1.4, higher than 1.39 of TIFR and 1.11 of IISc, Bangalore.